Best Online Degrees in: 3D Animation

 - Camera and Lighting Techniques.
 Students will explore a number of camera and lighting techniques that apply to computer animation.
 Students will learn how to apply these techniques to computer generated animation.

 - Web Animation.
 This course examines the process of designing and creating animated content for the web.
 Students will learn how to use Adobe Flash and other software to produce animation for the web and other content formats.

 Students will work on a number of animation projects in classes.
 They will assemble their work in a portfolio that they will eventually present to employers when seeking employment opportunities.
 A final capstone project will demonstrate their growth and potential to instructors and employers alike.

 Building a Career

 Students who graduate with a degree in 3D animation may pursue careers as 2D and 3D animators, 3D modelers, visual effects artists, storyboard artists, concept artists, or stop motion animators.
 They may work for film, television, or online platforms.
 These animators may specialize in specific stages of the animation process, from storyboarding to the final phases of production.
 They may create computer games, movies, music videos, and commercials.

-According to the U.S. Bureau of Labor Statistics (BLS), the mean annual wage of multimedia artists and animators was $68,060 as of May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), the mean annual wage of multimedia artists and animators was $68,060.
 Of course, this figure is subject to variation, and actual earnings will depend on the specific industry an individual selects, as well as the individual’s level of education and experience.